How to Self Publish Inexpensive Books and Ebooks

 Allan was a reporter and copy editor from 1979 to 2008, reporting on crime and labour issues and later editing copy and doing page makeup.

 He retired in 2008 and lives with his spouse Abby Ulmer and their cat Toby in Regina.

 Allan wrote two books in 2016: Four Murders in a Small Town, a fictional crime story available at www.fourmurdersinasmalltown.com, and How to Self Publish Inexpensive Books and Ebook, which he wrote after learning about the publishing industry and marketing a book from his first book experience.

 He also researched the many publishing options and publishers in order to expand his second book beyond just his own experience.

-Allan has remained a newshound and avidly reads newspapers and collects books.
+Allan has remained a newshound and avidly reads newspapers.